Social Security lawyers are attorneys who specialize in Social Security Disability cases.

 However, while claims can be simple to file, they can be complicated to file correctly and effectively.
 One of the first things an SSI lawyer can do to assist you is to review your initial application before you file it.
 With their experience navigating the system, your lawyer can spot problems and weaknesses in your application before it ever goes to the Social Security Administration.

-He or she can assist you in gathering additional or alternative documentation of your case aligned with SSA standards and precedents, for example, or help you select the best wording to present your case.
+He or she can assist you in gathering additional or alternative documentation of your case aligned with SSA standards and precedents, for example, or help you select good wording to present your case.
 This can enable your application to clear SSA examination speedily and on the first try, saving you time and ensuring that you receive your award without delay.

 Even if you decided “I do not need the help of a disability attorney near me to file my claim,” you will almost certainly find yourself in need of assistance if your claim is denied.
 Claims can be denied for several reasons, including: